apuunDTU/ECHO-Lab---test4/README.md

  - Add your project name (without .js) to the project-list.json file?

 If you have any problems try asking Johan, Sarah or Ainoa.

-That's it!
-Your LAB note should now be on the Echo Lab website :)

-### PLEASE NOTE: It might take 5 minutes for GitHub to process your edit.
-Do not be confused if it takes a bit of time until your lab note appears on the website.